“Away with this Man and release to us Barabbas” – who had been thrown into prison for a certain rebellion made in the city, and for murder.

 It is a question that we must all ask ourselves as well.

 The world made its choice.
-They chose to set a murdering rebel named Barabbas free and crucify the King of glory.
+They chose to set a murdering rebel named Barabbas free and crucify the King of Glory.

 We All Are Barabbas

 In one of the many ironies of the cross, the name ‘Barabbas’ means ‘son of the father.’
 Jesus, the Son of the Father, stood in Barabbas’ place so that he could be a son of the Father.
-Barabbas represents every son or daughter of the Father, who has ever walked on planet Earth.
+Barabbas represents every son or daughter of the Father who has ever walked on Earth.

 I am Barabbas.